Resilience, Hardiness & Healthy Boundaries, Parameters

 - Focusing on our values as boundaries in all we do

-How We & Others May Respond To Our Boundary Setting Some of us may falsely believe that when we set boundaries and parameters it enables us to control how others treat us.
+Setting Boundaries Counselling - How We & Others May Respond To Our Boundary Setting Therapy can be a space to explore our boundary setting further, how we can define and set boundaries that work for us.
+Some of us may falsely believe that when we set boundaries and parameters it enables us to control how others treat us.
 Yet we can only set our boundaries for us, not for others.
 We may ask others not to treat us in a certain way, yet they may, because we have set boundaries for them, not for us.
 Telling others that they should change doesn't mean that they will, and can disempower us.
 Although we have no control of how others treat us, we do have control of how we treat ourselves and how we respond to the ways others treat us.
 One challenge may be to remain openhearted, make self-compassion more of a priority, so we are still able to stay in a relationship with others without retaliating, trying other ways to control them.
 Therefore using our personal boundaries to disengage by compassionately managing our own uncomfortable feelings, may be important.
 Fully accepting our helplessness over other people's behaviour, that we are powerless over whether they are respectful, loving or not, does not mean that we are powerless in choosing our responses.
 A further challenge may be to compassionately manage our own feelings of loneliness or helplessness, maybe grief or heartbreak.
 And when we are compassionate to ourselves, then we will naturally be unavailable to other people's unacceptable behaviour, supported by setting our own boundaries that we don't like to be treated this way, and if others continue, we will leave.
 This can empower us.
 (See also Healthy Boundaries & Resilience In Relationships)

-Setting Our Personal Boundaries & Parameters With Others Some of us may confuse boundaries with a way of controlling others.
-Stating our personal boundaries and parameters in a respectful & positive ways can benefit both us and others.
+Counselling For Setting Our Personal Boundaries & Parameters With Others Keeping coming back to ourself by clarifying what we want, who we are, what we need, helps us define our boundaries.
+Stating our personal boundaries and parameters in respectful & positive ways can benefit both us and others.
 If we don't want to allow ourselves to be influenced by others, making us do things beyond our values or at a level we feel uncomfortable with, our boundaries and parameters can support us.
 Our boundaries let people know who we are, what we want & are prepared to put up with and ways we want to be treated.
 They state our limits, what we are prepared to accept & tolerate.
 They let others know where we draw the line, so they know our limits and where we stand.
 Being in touch and effectively communicating our healthy expectations (adjusting unreasonable ones along the way), for example in how we allow others to treat us, defining our personal boundaries & ground rules (including ground rules in our relationship) supports our self.
 Our boundaries are unique to us and may not make sense to others.
 They need to be flexible, bending at times, dropping them at other times, especially when we are prepared to compromise.
 If someone encroaches on us, crosses our clear boundaries, then we can speak up in a firm, direct & honest way (see also Assertiveness).
+Boundaries may include our willingness to allow others to be upset with us, rather than being unkindly treated.
+Setting boundaries with others is not about our intention to control others (often picked up by a blaming, accusing, angry tone of voice) or telling others what to do or say.
+Our boundaries are about our intention to take personal responsibility, loving care of ourself (often picked up by the tone of our clear, calm voice) speaking our truth and through our truth (not manipulation) taking action (e.g. "I am no longer willing to be with you when you constantly criticise me.
+From now on when you are critical, I will tell you it feels awful and leave the room.").

 Our Personal Boundaries, Setting Boundaries & Our Parameters Can: